madprops/airc/README.md

 The bot will use the message that triggered autorespond as the prompt.

-So it can be somewhat relevant to the current discussion, and can be funny.
+So it can be somewhat relevant to the current discussion and can be funny.

 If set to `0` it will never autorespond.

 If you enable this, `1` might be a good value.

-That's 1% chance to respond on messages, which is enough in heavy channels.
+That's a 1% chance to respond to messages, which is enough in heavy channels.

 `autorespond_words` defines the maximum number of words the responses should be, similar to `words`.